smartdevicelink/generic_hmi/README.md

 The main third-party technologies we use to develop this HMI are React, React-Redux, and React-Router.
 Implement an SDL HMI is an exercise in receiving, processing, and responding to RPCs which are coming from a connected SDL Core instance.

-Note: After making any changes to the generic hmi, you must run
+Note: After making any changes to the Generic HMI, you must run
 ```
 $ webpack
 ```
-before relaunching the hmi in the browser to see any changes made.
+before relaunching the HMI in the browser to see any changes made.

 ### entry.js